 The G&M Hospital's Diagnostic Imaging Department provides diagnostic imaging services to inpatients, outpatients and emergency patients.
-Our professional team is equipped to perform all routine tests which include:

 Hours of operation:

 All imaging requires booked appointments except X-ray which is open to patients anytime Monday to Friday between 7:30 a.m. - 5:00 p.m.

 Please bring your completed and signed requisition form, along with a valid health card to the Central Registration located in the main lobby entrance.
 Diagnostic Imaging Department will be found just ahead on the main floor of the hospital.